nestconf25/nestconf25.github.io/pages/registration.md

 The event will feature a conference dinner on **Wednesday, 3 September**.
 The dinner costs **€108**, which is not covered or reimbursed by the organization and will be at your own expense.

-Please select your registration option below:
+Please select your registration option below.
+You will be redirected to the corresponding registration page.

 <div style="text-align: center; margin: 20px 0;">
     <a href="/register-with-dinner" style="